-This program is a residential GenCyber computing camp which is built around a project-based curriculum believing that play, inquiry, teamwork, and problem solving are important aspects of learning environments.
-In girls-only and boys-only residential programs, campers will
+The program is built around a project-based curriculum believing that play, inquiry, teamwork, and problem solving are important aspects of learning environments.
+In a gender-specific residential and day camp programs, campers

 (1) Learn about cyber security through hands-on independent and team modules.